Prince of Wales tea blend: History

 Prince of Wales is a pure China black tea sourced from regions including the Yunnan province and other southern regions of China.
 This blend is light in color and has a smooth and mild taste, with a well-rounded character.
 Great in the late morning or in the afternoon, it is perfect with or without milk and can be sweetened to taste.

+However, this is a curious change to the supposed historical fact given on Twining's old Prince of Wales tea tins which read :